Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 #### Power on and boot the nodes

 Use boot orchestration to power on and boot the nodes.
-Specify the appropriate BOS template for the node type.
+Specify the appropriate [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) template for the node type.

-1. Determine how the BOS Session template references compute hosts.
+1. Determine how the BOS session template references compute hosts.

     Typically, they are referenced by their `Compute` role.
-    However, if they are referenced by component name (xname), then these new nodes should added to the BOS Session template.
+    However, if they are referenced by component name (xname), then these new nodes should added to the BOS session template.

     ```bash
-    ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute
+    ncn-mw# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute
-    ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json|jq '.boot_sets[] | select(.node_list)'
+    ncn-mw# cray bos sessiontemplate describe $BOS_TEMPLATE --format json|jq '.boot_sets[] | select(.node_list)'
     ```

     * If this query returns empty, then skip to booting the nodes.
-    * If this query returns with data, then one or more boot sets within the BOS Session template reference nodes explicitly by xname.
+    * If this query returns with data, then one or more boot sets within the BOS session template reference nodes explicitly by xname.
 Consider adding the new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).

-    1. Adding new nodes to the list.
+    1. Add new nodes to the list.

-       1. Dump the current Session template.
+       1. Dump the current session template.

           ```bash
-          ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json > tmp.txt
+          ncn-mw# cray bos sessiontemplate describe $BOS_TEMPLATE --format json > tmp.txt
           ```

        1. Edit the `tmp.txt` file, adding the new nodes to the `node_list`.

-          ```bash
-          ncn# vi tmp.txt
-          ```

-    1. Create the Session template.
+    1. Create the session template.

        1. Set the name of the template.

-          The name of the Session template is determined by the name provided to the `--name` option on the command line.
+          The name of the session template is determined by the name provided to the `--name` option on the command line.
-          Use the current value of `$BOS_TEMPLATE` if wanting to overwrite the existing Session template.
+          Use the current value of `$BOS_TEMPLATE` if wanting to overwrite the existing session template.
           If wanting to use the current value, then skip this sub-step.
           Otherwise, provide a different name for `BOS_TEMPLATE` which will be used the `--name` option.
           The name specified in `tmp.txt` is overridden by the value provided to the `--name` option.

           ```bash
-          ncn# BOS_TEMPLATE="New-Session-Template-Name"
+          ncn-mw# BOS_TEMPLATE="New-Session-Template-Name"
           ```

-       1. Create the Session template.
+       1. Create the session template.

           ```bash
-          ncn# cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
+          ncn-mw# cray bos sessiontemplate create --file tmp.txt --name $BOS_TEMPLATE
           ```

-       1. Verify that the Session template contains the additional nodes and the proper name.
+       1. Verify that the session template contains the additional nodes and the proper name.

            ```bash
-           ncn# cray bos sessiontemplate describe $BOS_TEMPLATE --format json
+           ncn-mw# cray bos sessiontemplate describe $BOS_TEMPLATE --format json
            ```

     1. Boot the nodes.

        ```bash
-       ncn# cray bos session create --template-uuid $BOS_TEMPLATE \
+       ncn-mw# cray bos session create --template-uuid $BOS_TEMPLATE \
                 --operation reboot --limit x1005c3s0b0n0,x1005c3s0b0n1,x1005c3s0b1n0,x1005c3s0b1n1
        ```

-#### Check Firmware
+#### Check firmware

-1. Verify that the correct firmware versions are present for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.
+1. Use [Firmware Action Service (FAS)](../../glossary.md#firmware-action-service-fas) to verify that the correct firmware versions are present for node BIOS, node controller (nC), [NIC Mezzanine Card (NMC)](../../glossary.md#nic-mezzanine-card-nmc), GPUs, and so on.

     1. Review [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) to perform a dry run using FAS to verify firmware versions.